 Antimicrobial Resistance Management

-Hospital-acquired infections occur worldwide both in developed and developing countries.
-According to World Health Organization they are among the prime causes of death and increased morbidity among hospitalized patients.
+Overall, hospital-acquired infections occur both in developed and developing countries.
+According to the World Health Organization, they are among the prime causes of death and increased morbidity among hospitalized patients.
 Moreover, the economic costs of HAIs are substantial.
 As a matter of fact, the prolonged hospital stay they necessitate - together with patient increasing use of medication and their need for isolation - can lead to considerable costs to patients or healthcare payers.

 Sepsis is a potentially life-threatening condition caused by the body's response to an infection.
 It can lead to septic shock, multiple organ failure and death.
 For these reasons, early detection of sepsis is critical in improving patients’ chances of survival.
 Currently, sepsis represents a major global health concern affecting more than 30 million people worldwide every year and is responsible for up to 6 million deaths every year(1).
 It is usually treated with antibiotics and large amounts of intravenous fluids.